squaremo/bitsyntax-js/README.md

 signed integer is parsed as two's complement format.
 The default is unsigned.

-Signedness is ignored in constructors.
+Signedness is ignored in builders.

 ### Literal strings